ENUSEC/PubQuiz/questions.md

 4. How many legs does a butterfly have?
 >6

-5. What did the S stand for in Harry S. Truman, 33rd President of the United States?
-> Nothing, it was just his initial

 6. Originally beginning with a 1984 conference, what does the acronym TED stand for?
 > Technology, Entertainment, Design